mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

     port = 21027
 ```

-I used port 22000 as a health check port for Fly.
-Fly will periodically poll that port, and if it can't connect, then it will know that Syncthing is not healthy.
+I used port 22000 as a health check port for Fly.io.
+Fly.io will periodically poll that port, and if it can't connect, then it will know that Syncthing is not healthy.

 Synthing's admin interface defaults to 0.0.0.0:8384, so it accepts connections on both private and public network interfaces.
-This shouldn't _really_ matter since my Fly config doesn't expose 8384, but for the sake of defense in depth, I'll configure Syncthing to listen only on the loopback interface.
+This shouldn't _really_ matter since my Fly.io config doesn't expose 8384, but for the sake of defense in depth, I'll configure Syncthing to listen only on the loopback interface.

 Syncthing's [documentation](https://github.com/syncthing/syncthing/blob/v1.23.4/README-Docker.md#gui-security) explains that you can restrict access to the admin UI by unsetting the `STGUIADDRESS` environment variable.